- Our Work

 - About Us

-The National Weather Service is urging every Georgia citizen to have an emergency preparedness plan in place and a supply kit ready before Irma makes landfall in the U.S.
+The National Weather Service is urging every Georgia citizen to have an emergency preparedness plan in place and a supply kit ready before a storm makes landfall in the U.S.

 Important Things to Consider When Creating an Emergency Preparedness Plan and Supply Kit: